babynus/projeqtor/branches/V7.1/projeqtor/docs/user/ConfigurationManagement.rst

 Allows to define products using the component.

+Possibility to define component types and component versions that will only be used for definition of structure (not for Version Planning or Tickets)

 .. sidebar:: Other sections

    * :ref:`Structure - List of products or components using this component<relationship-product-component>`